-- A current Coxswain 1 certificate. - A current, unrestricted "C" class (manual) Australian driver's licence. - Valid passport when travelling to the Antarctic or sub-antarctic.
-The expiry date of the passport (and any relevant visa) must be at least 6 months beyond the planned end date of your intended stay in the Antarctic or sub-antarctic. - A current statement of attainment in the following units of first aid, or the ability to attain prior to commencement:

-- Provide First Aid (HLTAID0011) must be valid for at least 18 months beyond the date of AAD commencement. - Provide CPR (HLTAID009) must be valid for at least 6 months beyond the date of AAD commencement.
+- An Aeronautical Radio Operators Certificate (AROC) or equivalent - A current, unrestricted "C" class (manual) Australian driver's licence. - Valid passport when travelling to the Antarctic or sub-antarctic.
+The expiry date of the passport (and any relevant visa) must be at least 6 months beyond the planned end date of your intended stay in the Antarctic or sub-antarctic - A current statement of attainment in the following units of first aid, or the ability to attain prior to commencement: - Provide First Aid (HLTAID0011) must be valid for at least 18 months beyond the date of AAD commencement. - Provide CPR (HLTAID009) must be valid for at least 6 months beyond the date of AAD commencement.

-Recent hands-on experience (within the last 5 years):
+Skills and experience (within in the last 5 years)